AlexandreYembo/study-training/Design_Patterns/Creational/04-Singleton/readme.md

 # Singleton
 ### Motivation
+###### This pattern solves two problems at the same time, violating the Single Responsability Principle:
+    1- Ensure that a class has just a single instance.
-#### For some components it only makes sense to have one in the system
-    1- Database repository (object access database)
-    2- Object factory (e.g You have a separate factory component which actually just creates some components do you really want more than one instance of it.
-Well not really because a factory is not supposed to have any state. )
+        - For some components it only makes sense to have one in the system: eg. Database repository (object access database) Object factory (e.g You have a separate factory component which actually just creates some components do you really want more than one instance of it.
+Well not really because a factory is not supposed to have any state.)
+    2- Provide a global access point to that instance.
+        - Just like a global variable, the Singleton pattern lets you access some object from anywhere in the program.
+        - It also protects that instance from being overwritten by other code.

+**** Note that this behavior is impossible to implement with a regular constructor since a constructor call must always return a new object by design.

-#### E.g., the constructor call is expensive
+###### E.g., the constructor call is expensive
     1- We only do it once
     2- We provide everyone with the same instance
-#### Want to prevent anyone creating additional copies
+###### Want to prevent anyone creating additional copies
-#### Need to take care of lazy instantiation and thread safety
+###### Need to take care of lazy instantiation and thread safety

 ### Implementation
 ```c#